pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 \end{bmatrix}
 $$

+### Orthogonal Matrix

+An **orthogonal matrix** is a square matrix whose rows and columns are orthogonal unit vectors.
+Two vectors $x$ and $y$ are orthogonal to each other if $x^T y = 0$

+Orthogonal unit vectors are also called orthonormal vectors.

 ### Diagonal Matrices

-**Diagonal matrices** are square matrices that can have non-zero elements only on the main diagonal.
-All other elements must be $0$.
+**Diagonal matrices** are square matrices where all entries outside the main diagonal are $0$.
+The diagonal elements can be zero or non-zero.

 $$
 \begin{bmatrix}